More than 17,000 deaths caused by police have been misclassified since 1980

 In an article published Thursday in the medical journal The Lancet, researchers found that deaths from police violence between 1980 and 2018 were misclassified by 55.5% in the U.S. National Vital Statistics System, which tracks information from death certificates.

-"For most causes of death, the death certificate filled out by a physician is sort of the gold standard," says Chris Murray of the Institute for Health Metrics and Evaluation at the University of Washington, who's one of the study's authors.
-But he says in this area, the certificates seem to fall short.
-"There is a pretty systematic under-recording of police violence deaths. "
+"For most causes of death, the death certificate filled out by a physician is sort of the gold standard," says Chris Murray of the Institute for Health Metrics and Evaluation at the University of Washington, who is one of the study's authors.
+But he says that in this area, the certificates seem to fall short.
+"There is a pretty systematic underrecording of police violence deaths. "

 What Murray and his co-authors have done, though, is measure the discrepancy between independent tallies and the government data, and project it back in time.